gabeweng/gabeweng.github.io/_posts/2020-06-26-google-colaboratory-tips.md

 classes: wide
 excerpt: Learn about lesser-known features in Google Colaboratory to improve your productivity.
 header:
-  og_image: /images/fasttext-center-word-embedding.png
+  og_image: /images/colab-clutter.png
-  teaser: "/images/fasttext-center-word-embedding.png"
+  teaser: "/images/colab-clutter.png"
 ---

 Colab is one of the best products to come from Google.
 It has made GPUs freely accessible to learners and practitioners like me who otherwise wouldn't be able to afford a high-end GPU.

-While the interface is very easy to use, there are many features in colab which are not documented and widely known.
+While the interface is very easy to use, there are many lesser-known and undocumented features in colab.
 In this post, I will share features that I've discovered from their official talks and basic usage.

 ## 1. Scratchpad Notebook
 It's a pretty common scenario that we have a bunch of cluttered untitled notebooks created when we try out temporary stuff on colab.